Phase 1 Environmental Site Assessment (Phase I ESA)

 How Long Does a Phase I Environmental Assessment Take?

 A Phase I Environmental Site Assessment typically takes about 12 to 14 business days to complete.
 This is the standard turnaround timeframe and strongly relies on the response rates of local government agencies for records review purposes.
 Rush turnaround options are available for Phase 1 ESA reports, although the quality of the overall report is likely to be lower.
 To illustrate, local agencies holding underground storage tank (UST) removal records typically release files within a 10 to 12-business-day timeframe.
 So if a rush Phase 1 ESA is due in 5 business days, it will be missing the important documentation about whether a proper UST abandonment has taken place on-site, or not.
-And without these files, the Phase 1 Environmental Report will have a data gap, resulting in less reliable concussions and recommendations.
+Without these files, the Phase 1 Environmental Report will have a data gap, resulting in less reliable concussions and recommendations.

 What is the Difference Between a Phase I and Phase II Environmental Site Assessment?

 The difference between a Phase I and Phase II Environmental Site Assessment is large.
 A Phase 1 ESA is the first step of identifying potential environmental concerns, from a visual and non-visual standpoint.
 Any outliers or potentials for concern are accordingly reported.
 There is no direct sampling or testing of samples, within the Phase 1 ESA process.
-On the other hand, a Phase II Environmental Site Assessment actually uses geological drilling and sampling equipment to directly sample and test subsurface materials for contamination.
+On the other hand, a Phase II Environmental Site Assessment uses geological drilling and sampling equipment to directly sample and test subsurface materials for contamination.
 The Phase 2 ESA scope of work builds off of the Phase I ESA findings, conclusions, and recommendations.

 Professional Consultation